DKISTDC/dkist/docs/tutorial/6_downloading_data.md

 If you want to download a lot of data this is probably not useful, so you can turn this functionality off by passing `wait=False`.
 This will set up the transfer in Globus but then return from the function.
 Of course, be cautious with this approach if the next step of your code depends on the data being present.
-Setting `wait=False` will also skip the wait at the end of each dataset if downloading more than one, so all the transfers will be set up on Globus and then the function will return.
+Setting `wait=False` will set up all the transfers on Globus before returning from the function.
 For example:

 ```{code-cell} ipython3